 DPSHS ensures income-eligible families of Head Start children receive the family services they need through DPS programs and links to community resources.
 To this end, Family Liaison Specialists (FLS) determine what services are needed and make referrals to DPSHS family service partners based on the Family Partnership Agreement (FPA) created with HS families.
 Families are invited to participate in the FPA and in parent meetings.
 Fathers, significant males in the family, mothers and grandparents are all welcomed to participate in the FPA process.

-The Family Services Supervisor is an LCSW and supervises the FLS.
-The Family Service and caseloads can be discussed with FLS to improve the quality of services.
+The Family Services Manager supervises the FLS.
+The Family Service Data base tracks information on the family so that trends and individual progress of families and caseloads can be discussed with FLS to improve the quality of services.